particle-iot/docs/src/content/guide/getting-started/start.md

 {{/if}}
 {{#if core}}![](/assets/images/core-box.jpg){{/if}}

 Congratulations on being the owner of a brand new Particle Device!
 Go ahead and open the box.
 You can see the different [contents](/datasheets/kits) and check out their [hardware datasheets](/datasheets) if you like!
+If you have an Internet Button, read through this section to get started and connect your device, then hop over to the [Internet Button Guide](/guide/button) for more detailed info.

 Let's quickly go over what you see.